 While you push yourself to become greater, there needs to be a line between accepting where you are and striving to improve.

 If it gets to the point where you start mentally beating yourself up because you haven’t achieved something, you need to stop, accept where you are, and be proud of yourself.

 When you don’t feel like cleaning up, clean up anyways.

 You don’t have to deep clean your house but find a small area that you can tackle.
 Tidying up the kitchen counter resets your mind and gives you a sense of accomplishment.
 Washing the laundry gives you the satisfaction of clean clothes and a fresh bed to sleep in (which will help you sleep better!)

-It is difficult to be excited or can stay motivated to exercise especially if running or going to the gym sounds unappealing.
-Find a way to stay physically active that you enjoy.
+It is difficult to be excited or can stay motivated to exercise.
+Yet, their determination and commitment keep them coming back.
+If running or going to the gym sounds unappealing, find a way to stay physically active that you can do successfully.

 Accept your feelings.

 Take the time to realize what you are feeling and think about what you can do about it.
 Acknowledging an emotion is the best way to reduce the impact of negative feelings and boost the benefits of positive ones!

 Studies have shown that realizing that you are feeling upset or anxious allows those feelings to lessen, allowing you to feel back to normal.

 Be kind to everyone.